pauljonescodes/Rutgers-University-Notes/Readme.md

 ### Topics in Social and Political Philosophy, Fall 2012 with Professor Mark Colby

+This seminar explores in depth two of the seminal writings of John Stuart Mill (1806-1873).
+We begin with Utilitarianism (final version, 1863), his major work in ethical theory and the foundation of his philosophy on ethical, social, and political matters.
+Then we analyze On Liberty (1859), his most famous and influential work, containing the core of his normative vision of human well-being, especially its social, political, and epistemic dimensions.
+The lectures will also discuss some of the principles of his Considerations on Representative Government (1860), via handouts.
+The primary topics of the course are Mill’s theory of value; his developmental conception of human nature; his utilitarian synthesis of Aristotle’s virtue theory and Kant’s rights-based theory of morality; his epistemology or theory of the nature of truth, including his account of intellectual and historical progress; his liberal theory of individuality and autonomy; and his theories of politics, justice, and government.

 ### Leibniz, Spring 2013 with Professor Martha Bolton

 The course is intended to provide a good understanding of some of the